 Promontory City 1869

 Within weeks of the May 10 ceremony, the instant community of “Promontory City” sprouted over thirty tents, some with wooden false fronts.
-Besides the usual saloons and card rooms, “city” ammenities included boarding houses for railroad workers, fruit and novelty shops with supplies for travelers.
-Beds were in short supply so agents of the Western Union telegraph, express companies, and post office usually slept in their office tents.
+Besides the usual saloons and card rooms, “city” ammenities included boarding houses for railroad workers, and fruit and novelty shops with supplies for travelers.
+Beds were in short supply, so agents of the Western Union telegraph, express companies, and the post office usually slept in their office tents.
 The Central Pacific built a wood frame telegraph and ticket office.
 In September, the Union Pacific opened a combined hotel-eating house, ticket and telegraph office, and home for the UP agent and his family.
 Some 100 railroad workers lived around Promontory.
 A Chinese section crew lived in tents near the west yard.
 Chinese entrepreneurs operated a laundry.
 Most of the engineers, brakemen, and conductors bunked in the tent city’s row of boarding houses.
-Travelers bought lunch or snacks, tea or coffee in the tents, and perhaps joined in card games and gambling in the tents, to their regret.
+Travelers bought lunch or snacks, tea or coffee in the tents, and perhaps joined in card games and gambling in the tents.

 "Sodom on the Sage"

 Travelers, weary with waiting for connections between the Union and Central Pacific trains, were easy marks for the con-men of Promontory City.
 These notorious gamblers were denounced by newspaper editors and travel writers.
 Card games, especially three-card-monte, fleeced the gullible of limited funds.
 After a German immigrant family lost everything to these swindlers, workers in Promontory organized a vigilante committee.
 They put notices on telegraph poles telling all “con-men,” “garroters,” and gamblers to leave town by sunset, Sunday, November 21, 1869, or they would be lynched.
 A general exodus occurred without violence.